-Looking For a New Nissan Murano in your area?
+Looking for a Used Murano in your area?

 A roomy cabin with pleasantly accommodating rear-seat space, a well-wrought V6 powerplant, a smooth continuously variable transmission (CVT), some agile handling capabilities and a wealth of standard amenities all play nicely together in the 2012 Nissan Murano.The Bad